 I'm shown into the offices of the paper's editor, Carr Van Anda, just as someone I know well - C.M.
 Morris - is on her way out.
 There I meet Van Anda and another man who introduces himself as the publisher of the Times, Arthur Sulzberger.
-The two of them are seated around a small table, looking at a strange letter that has been assembled from cut out magazine headline letters, like a ransom note.
+The two of them are seated around a small table, looking at the very letter I've come to see.